 Should the rewind starter rope fray and break, the engine can be started with an emergency starter rope.

-Remove the tuned exhausts.
+Remove the tuned muffler

-WARNING: Make sure that the tuned exhausts are cold before attempting to remove them from vehicle.
+WARNING: Make sure that the muffler is cold before attempting to remove it from vehicle.

 Remove the rewind starter assembly from the engine and transfer the rope handle to your emergency rope.